Phala-Network/dstack/sdk/js/README.md

 const client = new TappdClient();

-// Causion: You don’t need to do this most of the time. const httpClient = new TappdClient('http://localhost:8000');
+// Causion: You don't need to do this most of the time. const httpClient = new TappdClient('http://localhost:8000');

 // Get the information of the Base Image.